Westin Hilton Head Island Resort and Spa

-After thirty minute boat ride to an old wreck, where we dropped our weighted lines baited with little crabs in eighteen feet of water until we felt the weight hit the bottom.
+After thirty minute boat ride to an old wreck, we dropped our weighted lines baited with little crabs in eighteen feet of water until we felt the weight hit the bottom.
 Every five or ten seconds we slowly pulled up and reeled if we felt like we had hooked a fish.
-Without feeling a strike, they are tricky fish to catch, and their incisor teeth crack right through the crab.
+Without feeling a strike, they are tricky fish to catch as their incisor teeth crack right through the crab.
 I had quite a bit of bait stolen before I finally hooked one, but it ended up being the biggest one of the bunch…8 pounds or so.
-We all got robbed of our bait multiple times, but we all reeled in some good eating fish too!
+We all got robbed of our bait multiple times, but also reeled in some good fish.
 A great three hour charter!!

 The Old Fort Pub was opened in 1973 and built next to Fort Mitchel, constructed in 1862 by Union forces after their successful invasion of the island.
-The 1,000 Confederates didn’t have much of a chance in defending the island against some 13,000 Federal troops and folded in a day to the largest amphibious landing prior to WWII at the mouth of Port Royal Sound prior to WWII.
+The 1,000 Confederates didn’t have much of a chance in defending the island against some 13,000 Federal troops.
+They folded in a day to the largest amphibious landing prior at the mouth of Port Royal Sound prior to WWII.